Carolyn S. Shoemaker: Awards and honors

 The Hildian asteroid 4446 Carolyn, discovered by colleague Edward Bowell at Lowell Observatory in 1985, was named in her honor.
 In 1988, Shoemaker received the Rittenhouse Medal of the Rittenhouse Astronomical Society.
 In 1995, she received the Scientist of the Year Award, also from the Rittenhouse Astronomical Society.

 In 1996, Shoemaker received an honorary doctorate degree from the Northern Arizona University, Flagstaff, Arizona and the U.S. National Aeronautics and Space Administration Exceptional Scientific Achievement Medal.
 In 1998, the U.S. National Academy of Sciences named both of the Shoemakers as the recipients of the James Craig Watson Medal.

+The Carolyn Shoemaker formation within Gale crater, forms part of the broader Mount Sharp group was named after her.
+The formation is the layer of rocks that forms the strata within Glen Torridon - the layer of phyllosilicate rocks which was one of the primary objectives of the Mars Science Laboratory rover Curiosity during its ascent of Aeolis Mons.